RPP Bond (Release Prior to Payment) — Canada Customs Bond

 - Formal demand on the surety.
 If the importer remains in default, the CBSA issues a formal demand to the surety company for payment under the bond.

-- Surety has 60 days to pay.
-Once the formal demand is received, the surety company has 60 days to remit payment to the CBSA for the outstanding amount, up to the bond limit.
+- Security provider has 60 days to respond.
+Once the demand is received, the security provider has 60 days either to pay the amount demanded or provide information to rebut the demand.

 - Surety pays the CBSA.
 The surety company fulfills its obligation under the bond.